-Alarm bells are ringing for the future of an extremely rare and endangered turtle that is found only in the upper and middle tributaries of the Manning River.
+Alarm bells are ringing for the future of a rare and endangered turtle that is found only in the upper and middle tributaries of the Manning River.

 However, chances are if you ask residents of the Valley and its upper tributaries if they know of the turtle, the vast majority would say they had never heard of it.